LaskaKit/microESP/README.md

 We created a demo with our microESP, what you can see on the picture above.
 The charging is indicated by LED on board, the sensor module [Temp-HumSensor-SHTxx](https://github.com/LaskaKit/Temp-HumSensor-SHTxx) may be directly connected to the main board.

 The example is available on [our github repository](https://github.com/LaskaKit/microESP/tree/main/examples).
-IN this example, ESP12 reads the current temperature and humidity from SHT40 and send to Serial monitor.
+IN this example, ESP12 (which we soldered) reads the current temperature and humidity from SHT40 and send to Serial monitor.